gimm-institute/november-2023-workshop/climate/Climate_presentations/Climate_intro.md

 * We can utilize long-term scenarios, e.g. by the NGFS
 * We should be honest about uncertainty
 * Area of intense research and development, but we can learn from some practical results from large institutions (ECB, Bank of Canada, ...)

+---

+* What is the situation in your country?
+	* Is there a mandate?
+	* Is there a concern?
+	* Is there a specific framework / plan?
+	* Any work on data underway?